 Finally, keep the opening to the shelter no bigger than six to eight inches wide in order to deter predators.

 Now you may be thinking to yourself: what about food?
-The experts agree that food should not be placed inside of the cat shelter.
+The experts agree that food should not be placed inside the cat shelter.
 Though it’s attractive to the cats, it’s irresistible to wild animals who’d happily interrupt someone else’s nap in order to raid the pantry.
 Instead, construct a feeding station for both food and water.
 It’s even more simple than building your shelter and takes less time.
 Learn how!

-Help Animals In Need
+Help Rescue Animals